ghostjat/Shoonya-php/Readme.md

 # Shoonya-php (unofficial)

-This php library used to connect to Finvasia Shoonya API.
+This php library used to connect to Finvasia Shoonya OMS.

 This is a php wrapper or connector to the RestAPI and websocket of Shoonya.

-More details are found here

-todo

 ****